 About

-I am a self-taught herbalist and student of nature.
-I grew up in the woods making bizarre weeds & mushroom "stews", building tree houses, and gathering wildflowers with my siblings in the woods.
-My childhood past-time has grown into an overwhelming passion to bring the beauty, usefulness and healing powers of herbs and wildflowers to others!
+I’m a self-taught herbalist and lifelong student of nature.
+Growing up, I spent my days in the woods making bizarre “stews” out of weeds and mushrooms, building treehouses, and collecting wildflowers with my siblings.
+What started as a childhood pastime has blossomed into a deep passion: sharing the beauty, usefulness, and healing powers of herbs and wildflowers with others.

 THE CONTENT ON THIS WEBSITE IS FOR EDUCATIONAL PURPOSES ONLY.